-If a creditor has taken reasonable steps to recover a debt, they may then apply for a County Court Judgement.
+If a creditor has taken reasonable steps to recover a debt, they may then apply for a County Court Judgment.
 The court will then decide whether there is a debt to pay and, if the debt can be proven, the court will issue a CCJ.
 A business will have 14 days to respond to the CCJ by completing the claim form and response pack.
 If more time is needed, it is also possible to ask the court for a 14 day extension.

 If you fail to respond to the court, it will undoubtedly issue the CCJ via default.
 This can have a dramatic effect on your business and your position as a company director